guptasujeet/zookeeper-curator-loadbalancer/readme.md

 -----------------
 The above assumes that ZooKeeper is running on localhost at port 2181.

-You can also run ZooKeeper using the runConfigurations provided.
+  - You can also run ZooKeeper using the runConfigurations provided
+  - Or Maven ZooKeeper plugin Start / Stop

+        mvn net.revelc.code:zookeeper-maven-plugin:start
+        mvn net.revelc.code:zookeeper-maven-plugin:stop

 Testing Load Balancer
 ---------------------